relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Realistic distributions: Ares and Hera

 \subsection{Reconstruction}

 For Ares, in the strong regime, there is available a catalogue that consists of 85/242 systems/images.
 This amount of constraints exceeds those found e.g in the HFF clusters, for which the number of constrains used/identified for their reconstructions have been e.g. 60/188 systems/images in \cite{mahler2018a2744} for Abell 2744, 45/138 systems/images in \cite{lagattuta2019a370} for Abell 370, 19/52 systems/images in \cite{karman2017as1063} for Abell S1063, 48/138 systems/images in \cite{bergamini2021macsj0416, vanzella2021macsj0416} for MACS J0416.1- 2403 (MACS 0416), 60/165 systems/images in \cite{limousin2016macs0717} for MACS J0717.5+ 3745 (MACS 0717), and 45/143 systems/images in \cite{jauzac2016macs1149} for MACS J1149.5+ 2223 (MACS 1149).
 The number of systems/images actually used for the reconstructions is usually smaller, depending on the uncertainty in their identification.
-For the weak regime there is no a catalogue of sources with redshift available, hence, we only use the strong regime for Ares reconstructions.
+For the weak regime the ellipticities redshifts are not available.
+Hence, we only use the strong regime for Ares reconstructions.

-In the case of Hera, for the strong regime we have fewer constrains, being 19/66 systems/images.
-The impact on the number of constraints is noticeable in the reconstruction, as we discuss later.
-Here, for the weak regime the redshifts are available, for instance, for Hera we use both strong and weak regimes in the reconstruction.
+In the case of Hera, for the strong regime we have fewer constraints, being 19/65 systems/images.
+The impact on the number of constraints is noticeable in the reconstruction, as we discuss below.
+Here, for the weak regime the redshifts are available, therefore, for Hera we use both strong and weak regimes to preform the reconstruction.
 The reconstruction takes place in a region of $3.4\times 3.4\,arcmin^2$ for which we have 123 sources with their ellipticity and redshift.

 \relensing\ approaches the refinement of the grid with respect to the main deflectors.
-So then, in order to identify what cluster's members can be considered as main deflectors, one can simply apply a quick reconstruction, which will show the peaks of mass corresponding to those main deflectors.
-Following this process we identified the main deflectors for Ares and Hera, and thus we estimated their location; which were aforementioned.
+So then, in order to identify what cluster members can be considered as main deflectors, one can simply apply a quick blind reconstruction, which will show the peaks of mass corresponding to those main deflectors.
+Following this process, we identified the two main deflectors present in Ares, as well as in Hera.
+Then, we estimated their location, which were aforementioned.

+Now, with respect to the reconstructions, for each cluster we take as initial guess a NIE as well as a 2NIE; since both cluster have two main deflectors.
+Additionally, from our previous experience with the NIS and 2NIS we have that Type 1 and Type 2 reconstructions produce similar results.
+Hence, it is best to let them work together.